Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

 Raw feeding family pets were first proposed in 1993 by Australian veterinarian Ian Billinghurst.
-He called his feeding suggestions the BARF diet, an acronym that stands for Bones and Raw Food, or Biologically Appropriate Raw Food.
+He called his feeding suggestions the BARF diet, an acronym for Bones and Raw Food, or Biologically Appropriate Raw Food.

 Raw feeding is becoming a popular feeding method among pet owners, although it’s hard to maintain an inexpensive zero waste option.
 And one might argue that all that meat is doing little to reduce Fido’s carbon footprint.